JJK96/win32-db/README.md

 This program can generate a database of Windows API function definitions/signatures based on C header files.
 This can be useful for compiling in situations where dynamic linking is not possible in the usual way.

+You might want to use https://github.com/marlersoft/win32json instead, which provides the same data (more accurately).

 ## Method

 Currently, I use `mingw` headers and libraries to obtain the data.
 But with minimal changes this could be changed to the Windows SDK provided by Microsoft if necessary.